-Only submitting the keywords of your site will not make your page ranked amongst the search results, you need to include the keywords in the content you present.
-Search engines pick the keywords which are the densest in your site.
+Only submitting the keywords of your site will not make your page rank amongst the search results.
+You need to include the keywords in the content you present.
+Search engines pick the keywords which are the densest on your site.

-- Know what the target traffic is looking for by analyzing the keywords they frequently search for.
+- what the target traffic is looking for by analyzing the keywords they frequently search for.

-- Ensure to keep focus keyword once in the initial paragraph and in the last paragraph.
-Add keywords in your content sensibly.
+- Ensure to keep the focus keyword once in the initial paragraph and in the last paragraph.
+Add keywords to your content sensibly.

 A Meta description is relevant because it influences the decision made by the person searching the web.
 An attractive and relevant Meta description is likely to receive more clicks than one that is not.

-Below are some of the tips to write killer Meta description :
+Below are some of the tips for writing a killer Meta description:

-- Add target keywords in the meta description.
-Make sure to use unique and relevant description for each blog post.
+- Add target keywords to the meta description.
+Make sure to use a unique and relevant description for each blog post.